seneca86/Midterm_EMS/test.md

 ## Instructions
 * There is one and only one correct answer per question
 * Fill out the answers sheet: only that sheet will be graded
-* You will need to return the question sheet, but whatever you write on it will be disregarded
+* You will need to return the question sheets, but whatever you write on it will be disregarded
 * All questions are worth the same
 * Correct answers are worth +1
 * Wrong answers are worth -1